 The aim of the Garden is to cultivate, conserve and spread knowledge on medicinal and aromatic plants; on its 4 hectares, the Garden counts over 480 species of plants used in cooking, medicine and cosmetics since the early Middle Ages.
 You can therefore imagine how the path that takes place through the Garden, organized in themed steps, is a real olfactory experience, also possible for blind people.

-Here more info on how to get there, opening hours and guided tours.
+Here is more info on how to get there, opening hours and guided tours.

 Sulphur Museum | Perticara (RN)